Skip to main content

 Use the following first aid steps as the first treatment for any bleeding episode.
 You and anyone else who cares for your child must know how to do first aid if your child starts bleeding.
 If these measures do not stop the bleeding, other treatments will be needed.
 The following may reduce bleeding and decrease pain:

-Your school-aged child will need to wear a medical alert jewelry or carry a card that says he or she has hemophilia.
-Ask your child's healthcare provider where to get these items.
+Your child can wear medical alert jewelry or carry a card that says he or she has hemophilia.
+Ask your provider where to get these items.

 Your child may be referred to a hemophilia treatment center in your area.
 These are clinics that provide care to people with hemophilia and other bleeding disorders.
-Ask if your child should receive treatment at this type of center.
+Write down your questions so you remember to ask them during your visits.

 For support and more information: